M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion: End-to-End Stereoscopic Video Refinement

 \subsection{Efficient Feed-Forward Prediction}

 The diffusion models for text-to-image/video generation and inpainting commonly utilize multiple denoising steps to generate the final image~\cite{ho2020denoising,saharia2022photorealistic,rombach2022high}.
 This is important due to the ill-posed nature of the problem wherein multiple solutions exists for a single input prompt.
 Utilizing fewer denoising steps usually results in blurry output.
 However, in our task of right view generation, the inpainting regions are generally small.
 Furthermore, as described in Sec.~\ref{method}, the neighboring temporal frames as well as the input left frames contain a significant amount of information needed to generate a high-quality, temporally consistent right video.
 The model therefore does not need to perform significant hallucination in most cases, but rather needs to fetch the relevant information from other frames.
-The relatively constrained nature of our problem thus motivates us to generate the right view in a direct feed-forward manner, similar to the approach employed by Garcia~\etal~\cite{garcia2024fine} for depth estimation.
+The relatively constrained nature of our problem thus motivates us to generate the right view in a direct feed-forward manner, rather than the multi-step denoising used in prior work~\cite{dai2024svg,shi2024stereocrafter}, similar to the approach employed by Garcia~\etal~\cite{garcia2024fine} for depth estimation.

 Given the input left video $V_\text{l}$, warped right video $V_\text{r}^{warp}$, and the disocclusion masks $M_\text{r}^{occ}$, we generate the conditioning input $c$ to the model by obtaining the VAE encodings of left and reprojected videos, as shown in~\cref{eq:conditioning}.
-The initial latent is set to the mean noise \textbf{0} as in~\cite{garcia2024fine}.
-The conditioning input, together with the initial latent are then passed through the Video U-Net to obtain the latent encoding $\hat{z}$ of the right video.
+The initial latent is set to the mean noise \textbf{0} as in~\cite{garcia2024fine} \fix{and the timestamp is set to the highest noise $t=T$.
+As discussed in~\cref{sec:diffusions}, this choice of initial latent and timestamp leads the Video U-Net to directly reconstruct a clean latent due to the use of \textit{v-parameterization}~\cite{salimans2022progressive}.} Therefore, the conditioning input, together with the initial latent are then passed through the Video U-Net $\hat{\vect{v}}_{\theta}$ to obtain the latent encoding $\hat{z} = - \hat{\vect{v}}_{\theta}(\textbf{0}, T, c)$ of the right video.
 This is then passed through the VAE decoder $D$ to obtain the predicted right view $\hat{V}_{r}$.
 The inference pipeline can thus be denoted as,

 Our feed-forward prediction strategy significantly reduces the latency of the right view generation step compared to existing methods, as shown in Table~\ref{tab:desktop_study}.
 Furthermore, this also allows us to train the model end-to-end using image quality losses \wrt to the ground truth right video $V_{r}$, in order to maximize the quality of the generated video.
 In particular, we train the model using a combination of LPIPS and $L_\text{1}$ losses directly in the image space, along with an auxiliary loss~\cref{eq:latent} in the latent space.
 Our final training loss is thus defined as,